Jerry-Types/Euclides_Machine/README.md

 language of Euclid Machine.
 The software is able to determinate if the file kept a lexical and syntactically correct structure and then graphically emulate each of these instructions following the logic of the turttle, which is implemented in multi-paradigm programming language Python.

 ## Motivation
-The project began as an essential par of understanding the teory of computation.
+The project began as an essential part of understanding the teory of computation.

 ## Authors
 * Herrera Garica Eduardo  - <eduherrer8@gmail.com>